JotaroS/Psignifit-3.x/doc-src/PSYCHOMETRICFUNCTIONS.rst

     While the weibull and the log core perform at the heart a fit on a logarithmic axis, this core performs something clearly different: :math:`g(x,a,b) = (x/a)^b`.
 In combination with a exponential sigmoid, this gives the parameterization used in the classical psignifit version.

+NakaRushton
+    The Naka-Rushton function cannot be separated into sigmoid + core.
+Thus, the complete nonlinear function is implemented in the NakaRushton core object.
+To use the Naka-Rushton function for fitting psychometric data, this core should be combined with an id sigmoid.

 Combining sigmoids and cores
 ----------------------------